 The Sheriff’s Office conducts all Sheriff’s Sales that involve personal property and real property and conducts condemnation hearings that arise from Woodbury County, Sioux City, the State of Iowa, and from private citizens.

 Costs for service are mandated by the Code of Iowa.
 The Civil Division does not accept advance fees; all fees will be billed upon completion of the service.
 The type of paper served and the location for service determines the amount of service fees required.
-The following is a sampling of those fees:

 Unfortunately, we are unable to accept paperwork by fax or email.
 Documents may be submitted for service by mail to the following address:

 You are required to send enough copies of the paperwork to complete the service.
 The general rule is one copy for the sheriff and one copy for each person/entity you want to serve.
 In addition, you must provide instructions for service which will include the address where the party may be found and any additional information you feel would be helpful for service.